Mount Adams (Washington): Climbing

 Each year, thousands of outdoor enthusiasts attempt to summit Mount Adams.
 The false summits and broad summit plateau have disheartened many climbers as this inscription on a rock at Piker's Peak indicates.
 "You are a piker if you think this is the summit.
 Don't crab, the mountain was here first."
 Crampons and ice axes are needed on many routes because of glaciers and the route's steepness.
 Aside from crevasses on the more difficult glacier routes, the biggest hazard is the loose rocks and boulders which are easily dislodged and a severe hazard for climbers below.
 These falling rocks are especially dangerous for climbers on the precipitous east faces and the steep headwalls of the north and west sides.
 Routes in those areas should only be climbed early in the season under as ideal conditions as can be had.
 Other hazards faced by climbers on Adams include sudden storms and clouds, avalanches, altitude sickness, and inexperience.
 Climbing Mount Adams can be dangerous for a variety of reasons and people have died in pursuit of the summit while many others have had close calls.

-Routes

 There are 25 main routes to the summit with alternates of those main routes.
 They range in difficulty from the relatively easy non-technical South Spur (South Climb) route to the extremely challenging and dangerous Victory Ridge, Rusk Glacier Headwall, and Wilson Glacier Headwall routes up Roosevelt Cliff.

 Hiking

-While the summit is the main draw for many who visit Adams, many trails pass through the area around Mount Adams where visitors can find extensive vistas, local history, displays of wildflowers, lava formations, and several waterfalls.
+Many trails pass through the area around Mount Adams where visitors can find extensive vistas, local history, displays of wildflowers, lava formations, and several waterfalls.
 One such trail is the unofficially named "Round the Mountain Trail" that encircles Mount Adams and is approximately 35 mi long.
 It is called the "Round the Mountain Trail" unofficially because it is made up of three different named trails and an area where there is no trail.
 The 8–10 mi section of the trail on the Yakama Indian Reservation may require special permits.